lwheinsberg/NUR_VarSel/CaseStudy.md

     ## [1] 0.2

-Note also that our selected model (via Backwards elimination) was never exactly reproduced in the bootstrapping approach.
+Note also that our selected model (via Backwards elimination) was seen at low frequency (0.2) in bootstrapping.

 ## Pairwise inclusion frequency